KonduitAI/konduit-serving/dev_docs/README.md

   want to pay the performance overhead.
 Suppose 2 pipeline steps both produce/use INDArray - why should we pay the `INDArray -> SomeFormat -> INDArray` conversion cost?

 NDArray and Image are interfaces.
-The design for NDArray and Image is that they are both just an "object holders and converters".
+The design for NDArray and Image is that they are both just an "object holders with converters".
 That is, the only thing the user can do is say "give me the content of this NDArray/Image in this format (automatically converting if necessary)".

 The main downside is that we (as developers) need to define ahead of time format converters - for example, how an INDArray can be converted to a `float[][]`, and vice versa.
-This will require a bit of tedious boilerplate for us - as there are many possible conversions to implement.
+This requires a bit of tedious boilerplate for us - as there are many possible conversions to implement.

-However, once we have done that, the result should be quite good usability for users:
+However, once we have done that, the result is reasonably good usability:
 ```java
 float[][] myFloatArray = new float[][]{{1,2},{3,4}};